rvennam/istio101/workshop/exercise-4b/README.md

 ## Create a Sysdig service instance

-1. From the [IBM Cloud Dashboard](https://cloud.ibm.com/), select *your own Account* from the top menu bar.
+1. From the [IBM Cloud Dashboard](https://cloud.ibm.com/), select *IBM* account from the top menu bar.
 2. Create an instance of Sysdig:
    1. Click on **Catalog** in the top menu bar.
    2. Search for `IBM Cloud Monitoring with Sysdig`
+   3. Name it something unique.
    3. Select the London, Washington DC or Frankfurt region.
    4. Use the default resource group.
    5. Click **Create**.